sjagoori/sjagoori/README.md

 🔭 I’m currently working:
   - Portfolio: rewriting it in `Next.js` because it needed a refresh!
   - PokeAPI: an experimental `Next.js` project ([link](https://pokeapi-git-master.sjagoori.vercel.app/)).
+  - Frontend-setup: a template repo with components written with `Next.js` over at [frontend-setup](https://github.com/sjagoori/frontend-setup)
   - Bol-deals: a frontend that finds deals on [bol.com](https://bol.com), written in `Next.js` and a scarper in `NodeJS` & `Go`
   - Bol-scraper: a backend API that scrapes and provides data, written with Node in `Javascript`
   - Socialsbot: a social media bot for engangement and scheduled posts written in `Go`.